-Vienna Plague Column (‘die Wiener Pestsäule’), also known as Trinity Column (‘Dreifaltigkeitssäule’) is a Baroque style column in Graben street in Vienna, erected to commemorate victims of Great Plague in 1679.
-It is one of the most prominent monument and sculpture ensemble in Vienna and Austria.
-It is famous not only because of intricate design and artistic expression, but also due to a time it took for it to be designed and built.
+Vienna Plague Column (‘die Wiener Pestsäule’), also known as Trinity Column (‘Dreifaltigkeitssäule’) is a Baroque-style column in Graben street in Vienna, erected to commemorate victims of the Great Plague in 1679.
+It is one of the most prominent monuments and sculpture ensembles in Vienna and Austria.
+It is famous not only because of its intricate design and artistic expression but also due to the time it took for it to be designed and built.

 Name: Vienna Plague Column (Trinity Column)